tylergehm/configure-ad/README.md

 Inside Windows Firewall, click on properties and turn the firewall OFF. </p>

-<h2>Set Client VM's DNS settings to Domain Controller's Private IP Address</h2>
+<h2>Step 4 - Set Client VM's DNS settings to Domain Controller's Private IP Address</h2>

 The DNS settings on the Client Virtual NIC will be set to DC-1's Private IP address.
 This will allow the DC VM to act as a DNS server for the client VM. </p>